Music

 He wrote on Twitter: “Feeling so blessed for this opportunity to perform this New Years.
 Excited to celebrate with you all”

-The star teamed up with tech giant T-Mobile to put on the ‘NYE Live with Justin Bieber’ event, during which he will be supported by a five-piece band and a crew of dancers.
+The star teamed up with giant T-Mobile to put on the ‘NYE Live with Justin Bieber’ event, during which he will be supported by a five-piece band and a crew of dancers.

 Justin has shared numerous videos of him rehearsing for the show, and he has teased supporters they can expect a “wild” event.